Elizabeth Patton Crockett

-Elizabeth Crockett (née Patton, born May 22, 1788; died January 31, 1860) was an American farmer and housewife who is recognized in history as the wife of Alamo defender Davy Crockett.
+Elizabeth Crockett (née Patton; May 22, 1788 - January 31, 1860) was an American farmer and housewife who is recognized in history as the wife of Alamo defender Davy Crockett.

 Early life

 Elizabeth was born in 1788 to parents Robert and Rebecca Patton in North Carolina.
 Not much is known about her childhood, but her parents were relatively wealthy from owning much land.
 During her childhood, she had good habits and had good business in mind.

 Marriages

 Elizabeth's first marriage was to James Patton, her cousin, and they had two children, Margaret Ann and George.
 James Patton was killed in 1813 after he was wounded in the Creek Indian War.
 During his final minutes before he died, he asked a fellow soldier, Davy Crockett, to deliver his personal belongings back to Elizabeth.

 Shortly after Crockett met the newly widowed Elizabeth, his wife, Polly Finley, died.
 Upon noticing that Elizabeth had moved to her birthplace of Buncombe County, North Carolina, he followed her there.
 She was pleased at Crockett's attention towards her, but she had to be persuaded by Crockett to finally be wedded to him.
 Eventually, in 1815, they married and had three children, Robert, Rebecca, and Matilda.